 They can pick up on predictable patterns no human could.
 And they use these patterns to collect massive profits over very short periods.

-Algorithms act only on cold, hard logic.
+Algorithms act on only cold, hard logic.
 Never emotion.

 As The Wall Street Journal‘s Gregory Zuckerman, author of a book on Renaissance Technologies, put it, “Too often we get caught up in stories when it comes to stocks… By deferring to models and the scientific method, you don’t fall for things like behavioral biases.”